-Goal 7.
-Provide community-oriented recreational facilities and programs that meets the needs of June Lake's population.
+GOAL 19.
+Provide community-oriented recreational facilities and programs that meet the needs of June Lake's population.

-Objective 7.A.
 Complement the wide range of outdoor recreational activities by providing traditional recreational facilities for residents.

-Policy 7.A.1.
+Policy 19.A.1.
 Provide for the recreational needs of permanent and seasonal residents.

-Action 7.A.1.a.
+Action 19.A.1.a.
 The County should promote the development of neighborhood and community parks.

-Action 7.A.1.b.
+Action 19.A.1.b.
 Acquire land for parks and other recreational sites through the USFS land exchange and special use procedures.

-Action 7.A.1.c.
+Action 19.A.1.c.
 The County shall pursue the development of recreational facilities and/or parks near the West Village/Rodeo Grounds Specific Plan, Down Canyon areas, Pine Cliff area, and/or other areas identified by the community.

-Action 7.A.1.c.
+Action 19.A.1.d.
 Consider developing a Parkland Dedication Ordinance pursuant to Government Code Section 66477(b).

-Action 7.A.1.d.
+Action 19.A.1.e.
 Through the specific plan process, the County should provide incentives for developers to dedicate areas for parks and plan for their development.

-Action 7.A.1.e.
-The County should pursue federal, state, non-profit, and other funds and partnerships for the acquisition, construction and maintenance of parks or other recreational facilities.
-Action 1.8: Parks should be designed and located to meet the needs of all residents including the young, elderly and disabled.
+Action 19.A.1.f.
+The County should pursue federal, state, nonprofit, and other funds and partnerships for the acquisition, construction and maintenance of parks or other